Ulcer Index

 Standard deviation punishes you for making money.
 The Ulcer Index only cares about what actually hurts -- drawdowns.

-The Ulcer Index (UI) is a volatility metric designed by Peter Martin in 1987 that measures downside risk exclusively.
+The Ulcer Index (UI) is a volatility metric introduced by Peter Martin and Byron McCann in The Investor's Guide to Fidelity Funds (1989) that measures downside risk exclusively.
 Unlike standard deviation, which treats upside and downside moves symmetrically, the Ulcer Index only considers the depth and duration of drawdowns from prior peaks.

 The name is deliberately vivid: it measures the amount of "ulcer-inducing" stress a portfolio or trading system inflicts on its operator.
 A smooth, steadily rising equity curve has a low Ulcer Index.
 A choppy, drawdown-heavy curve has a high one.